-2.2.
+2.1.
 Composition

-2.2.1.
+2.1.1.
 Number of directors

-Pursuant to Article 518, § 1 of the Company Code, the board of directors shall consist of at least three members.
+Pursuant to Article 518, § 1 of the Companies Code and the articles of association, the board of directors shall consist of at least three members.
 The number of members of the board of directors is not subject to any further statutory rules.